callixte-girard/YoutubeChannelLeecher/README.md

 # PROGRESS

 ## To-do
+- add multithreading support (with promises etc)
 - maybe install an adblocker again in the beginning ? in order to get real videos durations.
 Else simply delete the column for videos length
-- get where this exception comes from, catch it and restart when it occurs :
-`raise HTTPError(http_error_msg, response=self)`
+- handle the following exceptions (and restart program if needed) :

-`requests.exceptions.HTTPError: 504 Server Error: Gateway Time-out for url: https://www.notion.so/api/v3/submitTransaction`
+	- `requests.exceptions.HTTPError: 504 Server Error: Gateway Time-out for url: https://www.notion.so/api/v3/submitTransaction`

 - add a way to recognise videos that come from already known channels / users (just look at the publisher when scraping video details)

 ## Done